jradd/django-newproj-template/readme.md

 Vagrant offers the ability to create unique virtual machines on a per-project basis.
 Using Vagrant you can install system-level libraries without conflicting with other projects and share virtual machines with others on your team so you're all using the same thing.

-These instructions go through the configuration of a new Ubuntu 64-bit operating system on a Vagrant Box hosted on an Apple Macintosh computer.
+These instructions go through the configuration of a new Ubuntu 64-bit operating system on a Vagrant Box hosted on an Apple Macintosh computer with Git and Curl as a minimum.
+These same set of instructions should work on a Linux box with a similar configuration.

 Using the Vagrant box requires you to interact with _manage.py_ from within the virtual environment although you can use a text editor or IDE of your choice for editing on your host system via a shared folder and you can access the site through a web browser of your choice by taking advantage of port forwarding between the virtual environment and the host.